-Principality Stadium – The home of Welsh Rugby
+Principality Stadium – The Home of Wales Six Nations 2023 Fixtures

-The Principality Stadium, the former Millennium Stadium, is the home of the Welsh national rugby union team.
+Principality Stadium, the former Millennium Stadium, is the home to Wales' national rugby union team.

-With a total seating capacity of 74,500, it is the third-largest stadium in the Six Nations Championship behind the Stade de France and Twickenham.
-It is also the second-largest stadium in the world with a fully retractable roof.
+With a total seating capacity of 74,500, Principality Stadium is the third-largest stadium in the Six Nations Championship behind the Stade de France and Twickenham.
+Principality Stadium is also the second-largest stadium in the world, with a fully retractable roof.

 The Visit Cardiff visitor and tourism website describes the thrill thus – “Explore the magnificent Principality Stadium, one of the most impressive icons of modern Wales.
 Discover the 2012 Olympic football dressing room and experience the atmosphere before a match in the Dragon's Lair, Wales' rugby team dressing room.

-“Hear the roar of 74,500 fans as you walk down the players’ tunnel towards the hallowed turf, and lift the trophy to the skies like a sports star in the President’s Box, an area normally reserved for royalty.”
+“Hear the roar of 74,500 rugby fans as you walk down the players' tunnel towards the hallowed turf and lift the trophy to the skies like a rugby star in the President's Box, an area normally reserved for royalty.”

-And that’s just a taste of the action as Wales run out on a big Six Nations occasion.
+And that's just a taste of all the rugby action as Wales runs out on a big Six Nations occasion.

-The name change came about as a result of a partnership between the Welsh Rugby Union and the Principality Building Society, a 10-year investment commitment in Welsh rugby by the company.
+The name change came about due to a partnership between the Welsh Rugby Union and the Principality Building Society, a company's 10-year investment commitment in Welsh rugby.

 At the official handover in 2016, WRU chairman Gareth Davies pledged it was the start of a new era.

-He said: “The current stadium has been in situ for the last 16 years and has hosted more than seven million rugby supporters in 110 matches involving Wales.
+He said: “Principality stadium has been in situ for the last 16 years and has hosted more than seven million rugby supporters in 110 matches involving Wales.

 “There have been some other significant events such as FA cup finals, rugby league finals, world boxing fights and some fantastic concerts.
 We are delighted to go into the next era of development.